hove-io/navitia/documentation/slate/source/includes/realtime.md

 Several endpoints can integrate real time information in their responses.
 In the response received, a disruption will be present and additional information will be provided if the parameter `data_freshness` is set to `realtime`.
 If the parameter `data_freshness` is set to `base_schedule`, the disruption is also present in the response for the user information, but it won't be taken into account in the results of the query.

 <aside class="warning">
-Real time isn't available on every coverages for Navitia.
+Real time isn't available on every coverage for Navitia.
 For real time to be available for a client, it needs to provide real time info about its network to Navitia.
 </aside>

 The effect of a disruption can be one of the following: